CodeStone1125/Kernel_Module/README.md

    |\\_)___/\)/\
   <__)------(__/
 ```
-Define a multi-line string array representing the logo.
+Define a multi-line string array representing the `logo`.
-Include the logo lines in the output if specified by the mask.
+Include the `logo` lines in the output if specified by the `mask`.

 ### Resource Management
-Ensure that resources like allocated memory, file descriptors, or major/minor numbers are released when the module is removed.
+Ensure that resources like `allocated memory`, `file descriptors`, or major/minor numbers are released when the module is removed.
-This can be handled in the kfetch_mod_exit function.
+This can be handled in the `kfetch_mod_exit` function.

 ### Optional Color Support
 Implementing color support would involve adding ANSI color codes to your output strings based on certain conditions or user settings.